amanfoundongithub/Microeconomics-Notes/README.md

 - The basic agenda of microeconomics is to understand how these agents interact and the consequences of their interaction on price or resource allocation.

-- Microeconomics is considered as the oldest economics branch.
-The study of microeconomics goes back to the time of `Adam Smith`, who in his 1778 magnus opus `On The Wealth of Nations` described how economics within households work.
+- Microeconomics is considered the oldest branch of economics.
+The study of microeconomics goes back to the time of `Adam Smith`, who in his 1778 magnum opus `On The Wealth of Nations` described how economics within households works.

 ## Why Study Microeconomics?